ioannisam/topk/doc/quickstart.md

     `host_only` BO is close to a no-op and no bulk transfer is taking place.
 - **Baselines** (`algo=gt`): CPU/NPU use `std::partial_sort` (the standard-library
-  heap-based top-k, which for `k << n` is far faster than `nth_element` thanks to its cache-resident size-k heap and high rejection rate); GPU uses Thrust's `thrust::sort`
+  heap-based top-k, which for `k << n` is far faster than `nth_element` thanks to its cache-resident size-k heap and high rejection rate); GPU uses `cub::DeviceTopK` (radix select).
-  + truncate.
 Both are industry-standard library calls.
-Thrust sorts all N, so treat the GPU `gt` as a full-sort *reference* baseline rather than a tuned top-k.
+Unlike the older `thrust::sort` + truncate baseline, `cub::DeviceTopK` is a genuine tuned top-k that does not sort all N, so the GPU `gt` is a competitive baseline rather than a full-sort reference.